mdelgert/MyTemplate/README.md

 ## Description

-`MultiProjectTemplate` is a .NET 8 project template designed to streamline the creation of various project types, including Console applications, Web APIs, and more.
+`MultiProjectTemplate` is a .NET 8 project template designed to streamline the creation of various project types, including Console applications, Class Libraries, and Test Projects.
 It provides developers with a modular, customizable solution to scaffold new projects quickly while maintaining flexibility and best practices.
 This template is ideal for teams and individuals looking to standardize project structure, reduce boilerplate, and speed up the development process.

 ## Features

-- **Multiple Project Types**: Supports Console, Web API, and Class Library templates.
+- **Multiple Project Types**: Supports Console applications, Class Libraries, and Test Projects.
-- **Customization Options**: Configure settings like project names, namespaces, and authentication schemes.
+- **Customization Options**: Configure settings like project names and namespaces.
 - **Modular Design**: Easily extendable to fit your specific needs.
 - **Built-in Best Practices**: Follows recommended .NET coding standards and project organization.
+- **Pre-configured Docker Support**: Ready-made Dockerfile for quick containerization.

 ## Prerequisites